rigetti/pyquil/docs/source/basics.rst

     p += X(3)

 Now, when we pass our program through the compiler (such as with ``QuantumComputer.compile``) we will get native Quil with the qubit reindexed to one of 4, 5, or 6.
-In the case that qubit 3 is available to us, and we don't want that pulse to be applied to any other qubit, we would instead use ``Pragma('INITIAL_REWIRING', ['"NAIVE"']]``.
+If qubit 3 is available, and we don't want that pulse to be applied to any other qubit, we would instead use ``Pragma('INITIAL_REWIRING', ['"NAIVE"']]``.
 Detailed information about the available options is :ref:`here <compiler_rewirings>`.